O.J.’s executor walks back ‘harsh remark,’ says he will work with Goldmans

 “I’m walking back those remarks, and I will deal with Fred Goldman’s claim in accordance with Nevada law,” attorney Malcolm LaVergne told the Las Vegas Review-Journal on Monday, referring to Ron Goldman’s father.
 “It was a harsh remark, and I’m walking them back.”

+Cook declined to say how much Goldman has previously received from Simpson.
+He also declined to comment on LaVergne’s previous remarks about fighting to prevent a payout to the Goldmans.

+When asked about his reaction to Simpson’s death, Cook said that Simpson “died without penance.”

-Simpson, who died Wednesday at 76 from prostate cancer, first rose to fame as a football star, and was then known as the man accused of brutally killing Nicole Brown Simpson and Ron Goldman in June 1994.
+Simpson died at 76 due to prostate cancer, and his death was announced Thursday by his family in a post on X. He rose to fame as a football star, but then became known as the man accused of brutally killing Nicole Brown Simpson and Ron Goldman in June 1994.
 He was acquitted of the murders in a monthslong, highly publicized Los Angeles trial.

+He was later convicted of a 2007 robbery of sports memorabilia from a Palace Station hotel room.
+Simpson was sentenced to between nine and 33 years behind bars, and he was released from prison in 2017.
+He became a fixture in the Summerlin area and died at his home in Rhodes Ranch, LaVergne said.

 “I’ve gone from one extreme to the other,” LaVergne said.
 “So it’s important for me now to be hyper transparent.”

-Under Nevada law, Simpson’s estate will have to make other payments before awarding money to judgements.
+Under Nevada law, Simpson’s estate will have to make other payments before awarding money to judgments.
 Payments such as administrative costs, funeral expenses and other debts will need to be handled first.

-LaVergne said that “it’s unrealistic” to expect that the Goldmans will see the full payment for the civil judgement.
+LaVergne said that “it’s unrealistic” to expect that the Goldmans will see the full payment for the civil judgment.

 “Right now, we don’t have a lot of money in O.J.’s estate,” LaVergne said, adding that he has tallied one of Simpson’s bank accounts that is “less than five figures.”